 It is a small mining park in Huelva, but contrasting shades of ochre and limestone rock create textures which you will definitely mistake for Mars.
 And there is more: you can travel around the basin of the mining park on a 19th Century steam train.
 Can you picture the photo?

 Eulogy to the Horizon in Gijón

 The impressive view has the Cantabrian sea in the background and the San Lorenzo and Poniente beaches in the foreground.
-However, this photo could be used for a metaphysical story.
+But this photo could also have a metaphysical dimension.
 What does this sculpture by Eduardo Chillida mean?
-What do the seemingly simple 500 tonnes of concrete mean?
+What do the seemingly simple 500 tonnes of concrete represent?
 From here you can hear the waves and maybe they will respond to you...
 They symbolise the connection between the earth and the sky, and give the impression of a boundless horizon.

 The Cuevona that leads to Cuevas

-The Cuevona is a large cave that leads to Cuevas, a small village in Asturias which is only accessible through this cave.
+La Cuevona is a large cave that leads to Cuevas de Agua, a small village in Asturias which is only accessible through the cave.
 The route is about 300 metres long and if you know how to use the effects of light, we can assure you that you will get photos worthy of the history of the village at the end of the cave.

 Los Arribes del Duero and its views of the river

-The Duero is the largest river in Spain and flows through an amazing canyon located between Salamanca and Zamora.
+The river Duero flows through an amazing canyon between Salamanca and Zamora provinces.
 It provides spectacular photos and you can take them from the viewpoints like las Barrancas, the Fermoselle castle, el Fraile, Mieza, the Almendra dam or the Requejo bridge, for example.

 Have you found this information useful?